LassoSoft/LassoGuide/lasso_guide_source/server/windows-installation.rst

 -  Download and install "ImageMagick-6.7.7-7-Q16-windows-x64-dll.exe" from an `ImageMagick installers archive`_.
--  :ref:`Restart Lasso Instance Manager <instance-manager-starting-stopping>`.
+-  Restart Lasso Instance Manager by opening the built-in Services application, selecting the "Lasso Instance Manager" service and and clicking the "Restart Service" icon.

 .. only:: html